 Sometime around 1630, John Endecott planted a pear tree with the hope it would live for generations.
 He got his wish with the Endicott Pear Tree, believed the oldest living cultivated fruit tree in North America.

 The tree survived harsh winters, hurricanes, earthquakes, grazing by cows, suburban sprawl and vandals.
 It was declared a national landmark in 2011.
 Clones from the Endicott Pear Tree have been planted in at least 17 states.

 The Endicott Pear Tree was featured in a 1919 biography of trees called The Historic Trees of Massachusetts.
 Author James Raymond Simmons called it ‘one of the most quaint and strangely impressive of all the historic trees.’

 Endecott (the name was changed later) scouted the New World with about 70 others who sailed aboard the Abigail in 1628, during the Great Migration of Puritans.
 He established a small settlement and called it ‘Salem,’ the Hebrew word for peace.

 On July 3, 1632, the General Court of Massachusetts Bay granted Endecott 300 acres of land on “a necke of land lying about three miles from Salem” now known as Danversport, a section of Danvers.

 The tree was planted sometime between 1630 and 1649.
 Endecott may have planted it first on his farm in Salem and then moved it to Danvers.
 He began cultivating a farm, with a cow barn, house and outbuildings.
-Endecott is credited with owning the first sundial in America and introducing the ox-eye daisy to the colonies.
+Endecott also owned the first sundial in America and introduced the ox-eye daisy to the colonies.

 He also served as the first governor of Massachusetts until his death in 1665.
-A descendant, Endicott ‘Chub” Peabody, also became governor of Massachusetts in 1963.
-People sometimes called the tree the The Governor’s Tree.
+A descendant, Endicott ‘Chub” Peabody, also served as governor of Massachusetts in 1963.
+People sometimes called the tree The Governor’s Tree.

 The Endicott Pear Tree